fdefreitas/angular-styleguide/README.md

 - Interfaces: `instances.d.ts`
 - Services: `<camelCaseName>.service.<ext>`

+#### Spec files:
+Spec files should be named just like the module component that it contains the tests for, appending `.spec` to the file name before its extension.
+This to avoid confussion and possible duplicated files on a git merge when using different file names
+- `<originalFileName>.spec.<ext>`

+For a detailed explanation fo the spec files structure go to [Specs](#specs)

 ### HTML Files [.html]
 Templates should be used only for custom html for third party plugins of reusable "components" outside of angular's symbol scope, like modals.
 - Components: `<ypComponentName>.component.html`
 - Directives: `<ypDirectiveName>.directive.html`
 - Layout: `<fileName>.html`